sank4lp55/nudge/README.md

 ---

 **Note:** This is a demonstration project using mock data.
 For production use, integrate with a real backend API and implement proper security measures.

+---

+⭐ If you found this project helpful, please consider giving it a star!

+Made with ❤️ using Flutter